Primary sources in print useful for building history

 Description of London

 - Gerald of Wales, The Journey Through Wales and the Description of Wales, trans.
 L.Thorpe (1978).
-Written 1188-91, it mentions some castles in Wales.
+Written 1188-91.
+He mentions some castles in Wales.

 - Giraldus Cambriensis [Gerald of Wales], The Topography of Ireland and The Conquest of Ireland, trans.
 Thomas Forester, revised by Thomas Wright (2000, 2001) are online in pdf format.
 They are combined in an earlier edition: Gerald of Wales, The History and Topography of Ireland, trans.
 John O'Meara, rev. edn (1982).
+The Forester translation can also be read online at the Internet Archive.
 Written 1183-5.

 Medieval (1200-1485)